 The 2022 Hyundai Elantra Hybrid joins the vehicles, offering a handsome style, up to 56 mpg, and a well-appointed cabin.

 The Elantra Hybrid will take on the Honda Insight and Toyota Corolla Hybrid, two compact sedans with a long history and greater market share than Hyundai.
 However, Hyundai hybrids can be more efficient, handsome, and affordable, as the Elantra Hybrid starts at $24,545.

 The Elantra Hybrid powertrain is identical to the one found in the Hyundai Ioniq Hybrid 2022, combining Atkinson’s 1.6-liter inline-4 cycle gas engine with an electric motor and a 1.3 kWh lithium-ion battery pack.
 The system’s total output is 139 horsepower and 195 pound-feet of torque.

 On the road, the dual-clutch base gives the Hybrid a little leg up in drivability.
-The CVT really holds the gas version back from being a better car and although the 6-speed Elantra Hybrid isn’t great and can still be hesitant or hunting, it’s still a better experience.
+However, the CVT really holds the gas version back from being a better car, and although the 6-speed Elantra Hybrid isn’t great and can still be hesitant or hunting, it’s still a better experience.
 Versus in the Ioniq Hybrid, one welcome change is generally more quickly responsive to accelerator pedals.